.We live in an increasingly throw-away society, but what are the true environmental costs of our perfectly packaged products?

 Meanwhile, there is growing concern about the threat of microplastics.
 From the exfoliation beads in our face scrubs to fibres from our laundry, these tiny plastic particles are now known to be ingested by animals throughout the marine food chain, carrying with them a number of pollutants.
 In the large baleen whales, which filter huge quantities of seawater, the potential for them to accumulate high loads of pollutants is particularly high.

 Of course, cetaceans aren’t the only wildlife affected – 633 marine species are now known to be impacted.
-This haunting film Midway, by Chris Jordan, really brought the problem home to me.
-Even thousands of miles from human habitation, on remote islands in the Pacific, thousands of albatross chicks are starving because the parents mistake floating plastic debris for food.
+The haunting film Midway, by Chris Jordan, really brought the problem home to me – even thousands of miles from human habitation, on remote islands in the Pacific, thousands of albatross chicks are starving because the parents mistake floating plastic debris for food.

 What would happen if we could see these interactions occurring?
 Out of our sight, it’s easy for such problems to be neglected.
 But imagine if this problem occurred on land and we could see dolphins choking on our plastics and whales entangled, dragging abandoned nets for months to years before dying.
 Would we let it continue?